ducov2-network/explorer-ducov2/README.md

-# ArQmA Onion Blockchain Explorer
+# Ducov2 Onion Blockchain Explorer

-Currently available Arqma blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available DUCOV2 blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,